Why was a Productivity Center even needed?

 Regarding resources and budget, we only had 2 designers and 3 engineers working on Home for a combined 5 months.
-We wanted to make users happy while still exciting the buyers (key stakeholders in our customers’ organizations with purchasing power).
+We kicked the project off with our usual JAD (Joint Application Design), a meeting consisting of engineering, design, and a PM to set expectations and timelines.

 We used Affinity Diagramming to identify common themes from the interviews